grouzen/cl-glib-event-loop/README.md

 ```

-There are 4 different predefined event sources: ui-event-source, io-event-source,
+There are 4 different predefined event sources:

+* ui-event-source    - high-priority source for dealing with UI events
+* io-event-source    - receive events reading from various I/O sources
+* timer-event-source - periodic or one-time timer events
+* idle-event-source  - puts 'idle' events into your event queue

-timer-event-source, idle-event-source; and you can easily define your own kind of
+and you can easily define your own kind of event source by using
-event source by using `evloop:define-event-source macro`.
+`evloop:define-event-source macro`.